 Yeowww!
 Catnip Yellow Banana Cat Toy

 This is a simple toy.
-It is a catnip filled with 100% organic catnip, no fillers.
-It is made in USA.
+It is a catnip product made entirely of organic catnip, with no fillers.
+It is made in the USA.

 The curved shape makes it easier for a cat to hold and a declawed cat can position paws to grasp the banana.